Our Online High School Program

 High school learners lead the charge in their education by setting goals, working independently and exploring career and college options.

-High school students at Commonwealth Charter Academy (CCA) lead the charge in their education by setting goals, working independently and exploring career and college options.
+High school students at Commonwealth Charter Academy (CCA) lead the charge in their education by setting goals, working independently and exploring career and college opportunities.

-Our cyber high school serves students in grades 9-12.
-CCA’s high school curriculum is designed to guide each student into a successful future – whether they choose to attend college or a technical school, or enter the military or workforce after graduation.
-From a high school student’s initial cyber school enrollment, CCA is invested in helping Pittsburgh, Philadelphia, Harrisburg and all Pennsylvania students pursue their dreams and find success.
+Like most online schools in Pennsylvania, our high school program serves students in grades 9 to 12.
+CCA’s curriculum is designed to guide each student into a successful future – whether they choose to attend college or technical school, enlist in the military, or join the workforce after graduation.
+From a student’s initial cyber school enrollment, CCA is invested in helping all Pennsylvania students pursue their dreams and find success.

-High school students continue to work with learning coaches and guidance counselors to develop a personalized plan to help them meet their goals after graduation.
-At our cyber charter school, students use technology to participate in a live, virtual classroom environment where they interact with their peers and teachers more independently.
-They use the learning management system to turn in assignments and build a student portfolio.
+High school students continue to work with learning coaches and guidance counselors to develop a customized plan to help them meet their post-high school goals.
+At CCA, students participate in online learning via a live, virtual classroom environment where they interact with their peers and teachers more independently than they did in middle school.
+They use our customized learning management system – edio – to manage their schedule, communicate with teachers, turn in assignments and build a student portfolio.

-At CCA, the focus is not just on graduation but life after graduation.
-We strive to make sure students leave school with the skills to become leaders who positively contribute to Harrisburg, Pittsburgh, Philadelphia and all PA communities.
+At CCA, the focus is not just on earning a high school diploma, but on life after graduation.
+We strive to ensure students graduate with the skills to become leaders who positively contribute to the communities in which they live, work and play.

-Math, science, English and social studies continue to form the core virtual curriculum, approved by the NCAA Eligibility Center.
-However, high school students are offered a wide variety of courses, electives, activities and conservatory opportunities, allowing them to explore an array of career options.
-A virtual special education option is available for high school students as well.
+Math, science, English and social studies continue to serve as the core online learning curriculum, approved by the NCAA Eligibility Center; however, high school students are offered a wide variety of courses, electives, activities and career-readiness opportunities through our Career Pathways program, allowing them to explore an array of career options.
+CCA can also design learning programs and provide support services to students with disabilities.

-In our online setting, high school students have many more elective course options compared to the oftentimes limited choices at other schools.
-Students can take elective courses in areas they are interested in, such as:
+In our online setting, high school students have many more elective course options compared to the often limited choices at other schools.
+Students can take elective courses in many areas they are interested, such as:

-- Foreign languages options: Spanish, French, Japanese, Chinese and sign language
+- Foreign language options: Spanish, French, Japanese, Chinese and sign language

-- Business options: accounting, administrative duties and office management, marketing, management
+- Business options: accounting, administrative duties and office management, marketing, and management

-- Career and technology options: digital technology, engineering design, game design, astronomy, journalism, web design, anatomy, art history and many more
+- Career and technology options: digital technology, engineering design, game design, astronomy, journalism, web design, anatomy and art history

-Because our cyber high school students can work at their own pace, we offer many honors and AP courses for students looking for more rigorous academic opportunities, such as:
+Because our cyber high school students work at their own pace, we offer many honors and Advanced Placement (AP) courses for students looking for more rigorous academic opportunities, such as: